pmh192/Tourneynizer/website/README.md

+# Web
+This is website front end for the application.

 ## Pre-Requisites
 Have NodeJS and NPM installed.
 You can download both as a bundle here: https://nodejs.org/en/download/ .
 Download the version appropriate for your OS.
 Node v6.12.3 and its associated NPM are the minimum version.